SIXwishlist/raspberry-pi-fusion/README.md

 ## Credits & 3rd Party Licenses:
 A list of the third party components and licenses used by Pi Fusion can be found [here](docs/3RD-PARTY-LICENSES.md).

-All third party licenses can be found in the included folder _licenses_.
+All third party licenses can be found in the included folder _docs/licenses_.

 ## How to contribute?
 ### You are welcome, if you want to contribute to the Pi Fusion project!